 Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 When you start researching polyaspartic vs epoxy floor coating options, you’ll find a lot of technical talk and confusing claims.
-But let us, the experts at Floortek Coatings With our extensive experience and knowledge, we make this simple for you: it’s not really a fair fight.
+But let us, the experts at Floortek Coatings, with our extensive experience and knowledge, make this simple for you: it’s not really a fair fight.

 We are a professional flooring company.
 We’ve seen it all.
 For years, epoxy was the only option.
 We also saw, time and time again, how epoxy fails.
 It chips, it peels, it turns an ugly yellow, and it takes nearly a week to install.